WalletScrutiny/WalletScrutinyCom/_hardware/orasaifu.md

 [Orasaifu.io](https://www.orasaifu.io/) is also down.

-A [Reddit post from 2019](https://www.reddit.com/r/Bitcoin/comments/bh6u0k/indiegogo_project_refunded_their_backers_in/) stated that OraSaifu was planning on refunding their backers with BTC as the project had failed.
-This was in April 2019.
+A [Reddit post from April 2019](https://www.reddit.com/r/Bitcoin/comments/bh6u0k/indiegogo_project_refunded_their_backers_in/) stated that OraSaifu was planning on refunding their backers with BTC as the project had failed.

 The author of the post claimed that: